Pound optimism fades along with Brexit glow for asset managers

 And since the trade deal doesn't extend to services or the City of London, key questions about the locomotive of growth will remain unanswered for months, a drag on investor confidence.

-Money markets have brought forward bets that the Bank of England will be forced to slash borrowing costs again, to 0 per cent in August, leaving open the specter of negative rates.
+Money markets have brought forward bets that the Bank of England will be forced to slash borrowing costs again, to 0 per cent in August, leaving open the spectre of negative rates.

 "We are now stuck in the reality that Brexit is in fact bad for the UK, and the thin type of deal that we have particularly so," said Kacper Brzezniak, who manages US$8.6 billion at Allianz Global.
 "There is a very high probability that Scotland will leave the UK and that Northern Ireland will rejoin Ireland."

-Mr Brzezniak expects the euro to gain about 5 per cent against the pound in the medium term to 0.95 pence, while BlueBay's Dowding sees the common currency hitting 0.93 pence over the next month, its highest since March.
-It was trading at around 0.902 pence in London on Tuesday.
+Mr Brzezniak expects the euro to gain about 5 per cent against the pound in the medium term to £0.95, while BlueBay's Mr Dowding sees the common currency hitting £0.93 over the next month, its highest since March.
+It was trading at around £0.902 in London on Tuesday.

 The UK's growth is forecast to be 0.5 percentage points lower every year for the next decade than if Britain had stayed in the bloc, according to Bloomberg Economics.
 With the lockdown in the face of a more contagious strain of the virus, the country is now headed for an even sharper double-dip recession.